Ursula Ratasepp: Early life and education

 Ursula Ratasepp was born in Tallinn in 1982.
 She is the older sister of actress Katariina Ratasepp (born 1986).
 She studied drama at the Vanalinnastuudio until 2001, then studied psychology at the University of Tartu until 2002.
 She then enrolled at the EMA Higher Drama School (now, the Estonian Academy of Music and Theatre) in Tallinn, graduating in 2006.
 Among her graduating classmates were Inga Salurand, Risto Kübar, Mari-Liis Lill, Laura Peterson, Lauri Lagle, Britta Vahur, and Sergo Vares.
 In 2014, she received her bachelor's degree in psychology from the University of Tartu.

+Career

-Stage career
+Stage

 Following her graduation from the EMA Higher Drama School in 2006, Ratasepp became engaged as a stage actress at the Tallinn City Theatre, where she is still currently employed.
 She made her stage debut at the theatre in a small role in the Jaan Tätte-penned Kaev the year she joined the theatre.
 Some of her more memorable roles at the Tallinn City Theatre include those in works by such authors and playwrights as Luigi Pirandello, William Butler Yeats, Nicholas Wright, A. H. Tammsaare, Carlo Gozzi, and J. B. Priestley.

 Ratasepp has also performed at various other theatres throughout Estonia, including the Estonian Drama Theatre in Tallinn, the Theatre NO99 in Tallinn, the Endla Theatre in Pärnu, and the Tartu Summer Theatre.